 Instructions

-• Preheat oven to 400°F degrees.
-Line a rimmed baking tray with foil.
+• Preheat oven to 400°F. Line a rimmed baking sheet with foil.

-• Combine melted butter, olive oil, seasoned salt, and pepper in a small bowl.
-Brush butter mixture over the potatoes and into all the slices.
+• In a small bowl, combine melted butter, olive oil, seasoned salt, and pepper.
+Using a pastry brush, brush the butter mixture over the potatoes and into all the slices.

 • Bake for 50 minutes or until potatoes are tender.